byjosh/MIDI_processor/readme.md

 `pip install mido`

-At this point download the processor.py file into the folder you have create and make the processor.py file executable using the following command in terminal
+At this point download the processor.py file in this Github repository into the folder you have created and make the processor.py file executable using the following command in terminal

 `chmod +x processory.py`